utah-cs4470-sp23/class/spec.md

 expr : ( <expr> )
 ```

-Mathematical operators, which apply to integers and floats only:
+Mathematical operators, which expect both operands to have the same
+type (either integer or float) and yield a result of the same type
+as the input:

 ```
 expr : <expr> + <expr>